jmillxyz/Win32-OpenSSH-wiki/Security-protection-of-various-files-in-Win32-OpenSSH.md

 Various OpenSSH resource files are integral to secure working of both server and client stacks.
-Here we discuss how to protect these resources, how OpenSSH for Windows enforces permission checks and tips on individual case studies on how to fix any permission related issues.
+Here we discuss how to protect these resources, how OpenSSH for Windows enforces permission checks and individual case studies on how to fix any permission related issues.

 2 fundamental reasons leading to the differences between how these permission checks work on Unix vs Windows:
 - SuperUser on Unix maps to either [System (SY)](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684190(v=vs.85).aspx) or [AdministratorsGroup (AG)] on Windows.
 - Permission controlling in Windows is more granular than in Unix.

 Its important to understand the distinction between "AdministratorsGroup" and an admin user.
 A logged on admin user would typically run processes in [non-elevated](https://msdn.microsoft.com/en-us/library/windows/desktop/dn742497(v=vs.85).aspx) mode.
-Even though an admin user is part of AG, these non-elevated processes do have authority to access resources that are locked only to AG.
+Even though an admin user is part of AG, these non-elevated processes **do not have authority** to access resources that are locked only to AG.

 Any misconfigured permissions would manifest as an attention seeking log entry.
 Ex. if a private key is not protected, you'll see the following:
 ```